smile-plzz/techpath-finder/DOCUMENTATION.md

                     *   `[id]/route.ts`: API endpoint for fetching a single specialization by ID.
                     *   `route.ts`: API endpoint for fetching all specializations.
         *   `components/`: Reusable React components
-            *   `Navbar.tsx`: Navigation bar component for consistent site-wide navigation.
+            *   `Navbar.tsx`: Navigation bar component for consistent site-wide navigation, now with mobile responsiveness.
             *   `ProgressBar.tsx`: Component for visually representing quiz progress with enhanced styling.
+            *   `QuizComponent.tsx`: The main quiz component, refactored for better structure and UX.
             *   `ResultCard.tsx`: Component for displaying a single recommendation result with improved visual appeal and hover effects.
+            *   `SpecializationCard.tsx`: Reusable component for displaying specialization overview cards.
             *   `SpecializationDetail.tsx`: Component for displaying detailed specialization information, now with enhanced card designs and hover effects for sections.
+            *   `types.ts`: Centralized type definitions for the application.
         *   `data/`: Data models and content
             *   `questions.ts`: Defines the quiz questions and their associated specialization weights (expanded).
             *   `specializations.ts`: Defines the detailed information for each specialization (enhanced with `keyProjects` and `growthTrajectory`).